pranavmahabs/bindcompare/README.md

 # BindCompare

+**BindExplore Coming Soon:** a feature that will allow rapid discovery of co-regulators using an augmented interval tree by overlapping multiple BED files.

 This is a novel DNA/RNA Integration tool meant to analyze the overlap between protein binding sites.
 The input data is in the form of peak-called BED files from programs such as MACS2 and SEACR.